ngocdaothanh/java-devbox/tut/10.file-io/README.md

 Way 1 (good for small files):
 - Load all bytes of the file into memory.

-Way 2:
+Way 2 (good for big files):
 - Load the file as a stream of bytes.

 ### Reading a text file

 Way 1 (good for small files):
-- Load the whole file as lines.
-- Loop through each line and print the line to console.

-Way 2 (good for small files):
 - Load the whole file as binary bytes.
 - Convert the bytes to a string.
 - Print the string to console.

+Way 2 (good for small files):
+- Load the whole file as lines.
+- Loop through each line and print the line to console.

 Way 3 (good for big files):
 - Load the file as a stream of lines; the lines are not actually loaded yet.